DWFLZXJ/fiddly/README.md

 ﻿# Fiddly, the HTTP traffic fiddler

-Fiddly is a simple man-in-the-middle attack tool used for applying filters to HTTP traffic on the local network.
+Fiddly is a simple man-in-the-middle attack tool used for applying filters to the HTTP traffic on the local network.

 ## About

 This project was the winning entry in its category at a student competition organized by NIL d.o.o. and the Faculty of Computer and Information Science, Ljubljana in 2013.
-There are no plans for further development and the project is posted here only for archival purposes.
+There are no plans for further development and the project is posted here for archival purposes only.

 Features: